Jus antiquum: In the West

 The canon law of the other Eastern Churches had no marked influence on the collections of the Western Church, so we need not speak of it here.
-While, from the 5th century onwards a certain unification in the ecclesiastical law began to take place within the sphere of the see of Constantinople, it was not till later that a similar result was arrived at in the West.
+From the 5th century onwards, a certain unification in the ecclesiastical law began to take place within the sphere of the see of Constantinople, but it was not till later that a similar result arrived in the West.
 For several centuries there is no mention of any but local collections of canons, and even these are not found till the 5th century; we have to come down to the 8th or even the 9th century before we find any trace of unification.
 This process was uniformly the result of the passing on of the various collections from one region to another.

 North African collections

 The most remarkable, and the most homogeneous, as well as without doubt the most ancient of these local collections is that of the Church of Africa.
 It was formed, so to speak, automatically, owing to the plenary assemblies of the African episcopate held practically every year, at which it was customary first of all to read out the canons of the previous councils.
 This gave to the collection an official character.
 At the time of the Vandal invasion this collection comprised the canons of the council of Carthage under Gratus (about 348) and under Genethlius (390), the whole series of the twenty or twenty-two plenary councils held during the episcopate of Aurelius, and finally, those of the councils held at Byzacene.
 Of the last-named we have only fragments, and the series of the councils under Aurelius is very incomplete.
 The African collection has not come to us directly: we have two incomplete and confused arrangements of it, in two collections, that of the Hispana and that of Dionysius Exiguus.
-Dionysius knows only the council of 419, in connexion with the affair of Apiarius; but in this single text are reproduced, more or less fully, almost all the synods of the collection; this was the celebrated Concilium Africanum, so often quoted in the middle ages, which was also recognized by the Greeks.
+Dionysius knows only the council of 419, in connexion with the affair of Apiarius; but in this single text are reproduced, more or less fully, almost all the synods of the collection; this was the celebrated Concilium Africanum, so often quoted in the Middle Ages, which was also recognized by the Greeks.
 The Spanish collection divides the African canons among seven councils of Carthage and one of Mileve; but in many cases it ascribes them to the wrong source; for example, it gives under the title of the fourth council of Carthage, the Statuta Ecclesiae antiqua, an Arlesian compilation of Saint Caesarius, which has led to a number of incorrect references.
 Towards the middle of the 6th century a Carthaginian deacon, Fulgentius Ferrandus, drew up a Breviatio canonum, a methodical arrangement of the African collection, in the order of the subjects.
 From it we learn that the canons of Nicaea and the other Greek councils, up to that of Chalcedon, were also known in Africa.